tbohn/VIC_Landcover_MODIS_NLCD_INEGI/README.md

  - outputs/ - intermediate and final output files for the example

 tools/ - processing scripts are stored here; for details, see the files under docs/
- - scripts for aggregating MODIS data over land cover maps and generation of VIC parameter files
+ - scripts for aggregating MODIS data over land cover maps and generation of VIC parameter files; also general utility scripts